Reminder: Check that fridge drip tray before it floods into your RV

 During the inspection, the owner was advised to check the refrigerator’s back side, and he confirmed the fridge drip tray was full, as seen in this picture.

 The water was leaking and coming underneath the refrigerator, getting into the inside of the RV and running onto the floor.
-Lucky for the owners this presented itself, because in the past, we have seen a number of different refrigerator leaks that have caused damage to slide out floors, and cabinet supports, which over time caused major damage and additional issues.
+Lucky for the owners this presented itself, because in the past, we have seen a number of different refrigerator leaks that have caused damage to slide out floors and cabinet supports, which over time caused major damage and additional issues.

 My recommendations

-To help people in high-humidity areas, if you own a Norcold refrigerator and are having this same issue, here is one of my recommendations: You can either extend the drain line to drain outside the vent door, or you can drill a small hole and extend the drain hose through the floor and have it drain outside.
+To help people in high-humidity areas, if you own a Norcold refrigerator and are having this issue, here is one of my recommendations: You can either extend the drain line to drain outside the vent door, or you can drill a small hole and extend the drain hose through the floor and have it drain outside.

 Norcold Drain Hose.